-- Performance bonds.
-Performance bonds protect a business owner from financial loss if the contractor fails to perform the contract in accordance with its terms and conditions, including its specifications and plans.
+Performance bonds: Performance bonds protect a business owner from financial loss if the contractor fails to perform the contract in accordance with its terms and conditions, including its specifications and plans.

 Other surety bonds

-- License bonds(permit bonds).
-Local and state governments often require license bonds when a contractor or business offers a service to the public.
-This type of bond guarantees the business owner will conduct their business in compliance with all local, state and federal regulations.
-License bond costs are typically 1% of the total bond amount.
+License bonds(permit bonds): Local and state governments often require license bonds when a contractor or business offers a service to the public.
+This bond guarantees the business owner will conduct their business in compliance with all local, state and federal regulations.
+Typically, license bond costs are 1 percent of the total bond amount.

-- Construction bonds.
-A construction bond, or contractor license bond, is a type of license bond required to start a construction project.
+Construction bonds: A construction bond or contractor license bond, is a type of license bond required to start a construction project.
 It provides assurance that the contractor will perform in accordance with the construction agreement.

-- Payment bonds.
-Payment bonds guarantee that the principal will pay for all associated work in connection with the contract, including subcontractors and all required materials and supplies.
+Payment bonds: Payment bonds guarantee that the principal will pay for all associated work in connection with the contract, including subcontractors and all required materials and supplies.

 Who needs a surety bond?

-- Auto dealer license surety bonds
+Auto dealer license surety bonds

-- Real estate broker surety bonds
+Real estate broker surety bonds

 Credit repair service surety bonds

-- Mortgage broker and loan originator license surety bonds
+Mortgage broker and loan originator license surety bonds

 Public insurance adjuster license surety bonds

 How much do surety bonds cost?